 To reach the results that we’ve set out, we need to understand what our starting point is.
 Thoroughly documenting your starting position will give you a good sense of what works and what needs to be improved during the website redesign.

 This is where analytics come into play — they’ll provide you with insight into what pages get the most clicks, who visits your website, what kind of content they find most valuable, and your current conversion rates.
-Use this information as a benchmark to work towards your redesign.
+Use this information as a benchmark to work towards your website redesign.

-This is also where you should establish the key performance indicators (KPIs) you’ll want to improve through your redesign.
+This is also where you should establish the key performance indicators (KPIs) you’ll want to improve through your website redesign.

 Website Usability

 Is your website layout intuitive and easy to use?
 Is information about your product or service easy to find?
-If the analytics tell you otherwise, it’s critical to work your way towards improving your site’s usability
+If the analytics tell you otherwise, it’s critical to work your way towards improving your site’s usability.

 Content